UX

 When the process is the problem

-There were where the complexity wasn’t coming from poor design decisions, it was coming from how the itself had been defined.
-Multiple checks, duplicated inputs, steps that made sense internally but felt unnecessary from a customer’s point of view.
+Working on digital journeys at Co-op Bank made this particularly visible.
+There were flows where complexity wasn't coming from poor design decisions.
+It was coming from how the itself had been defined: multiple checks, duplicated inputs, steps that made internal sense but felt unnecessary from the customer's side.
+Redesigning those screens would have changed how the process felt.
+It wouldn't have changed how much work it required.

-The real work wasn’t redesigning pages.
-It was stepping back and asking why the existed in that form, what could be removed, and how it could be restructured so it actually made sense from the outside.
+The same appeared across NHS work.
+Journeys had evolved independently across departments, each team solving their own problems in isolation.
+Layers of complexity had built up that no visual could address.
+The real work was stepping back and asking why the existed in that form, what could be removed, and how it could be restructured to make sense from the outside.

 Why clarity isn't enough